Perfectly fluffy on the inside, crisp on the outside and sweetened with only bananas. This is the only gluten-free waffle recipe you will ever need!

 Waffle Wednesday, anyone?
-I’ve been gluten-free for a while and have been playing around with gluten-free waffle recipes for quite some time.
+I’ve been gluten-free for a while and have been playing around with a gluten-free waffle recipe for quite some time.
 Most of them have been okay, but not a recipe I really wanted to share.
 But now, my friends, here is one I can’t wait to share.
-These have a few simple ingredients and are vegan too.
-Not that I am a vegan, but since I learned I have an egg allergy (boo!)
-I’ve been trying to do some baking without using eggs, so these just happen to be vegan.
+These have a few simple ingredients and blow any store bought kind out of the water!

 This recipe makes 5 waffles using a classic round waffle maker.
 I really like this one.
 If using a larger waffle iron, you may only get 4 waffles with this recipe.
 If you don’t eat them right out of the waffle iron I recommend throwing them in the toaster for a minute to help crisp out the outside again before eating.